My Competition in the Primary and General Elections

 and is available on The Atlantic website.

-Although he is my opponent now, this is a charming story.
+It is a charming story.

 |